Embedding Dimension Phenomena in Intersection Complete Codes: Introduction

 Section \ref{sec:Tn} describes a new family $\T_n$ of intersection complete codes, and initiates the study of their open embedding dimensions.
 The codes $\T_n$ are related to sunflowers, but the theorems that we prove regarding sunflowers are not sufficient to precisely determine $\odim(\T_n)$.

 Section \ref{sec:pcode} provides a unifying capstone to our results.
-We contextualize our new bounds and examples by examining a partially ordered set $\ParCode$ consisting of all neural codes, which was first introduced in \cite{morphisms}.
-We show that some of our bounds on open embedding dimension can be proven combinatorially using this partial order.
+We examine the families of codes from Sections \ref{sec:sunflowercodeversion}, \ref{sec:SDelta}, and \ref{sec:Tn} in the context of a partially ordered set $\ParCode$ consisting of all neural codes, which was first introduced in \cite{morphisms}.
+We show that the bound on open embedding dimension from Theorem \ref{thm:SDelta} can be proven combinatorially using this partial order.
 We also generalize Definition \ref{def:SDelta}, and apply Theorem \ref{thm:flexible} to prove a generalization of Theorem \ref{thm:SDelta}, viewing these results through the lens of $\ParCode$.